gpeppel/flix-with-friends/README.md

 ### message_new
 *Server-to-Client*

-Send new chat messages to clients
+Send new chat messages to clients.

 Data:
 ```